ct-clmsn/pyzmq-collectives/README.md

 Additionally, there is an overhead cost at the operating system level.
 Each socket consumes a file descriptor.
-Operating system instances are configured with a hard upper bound on the number of file descriptors that can be provided to all applications running in the operations system.
+Operating system instances are configured with a hard upper bound on the number of file descriptors that can be provided to all applications running in the operating system.
 The popularity of using file descriptors to manage synchronization (ie: using file descriptors as semaphores for asynchronous function completion, etc) has created several instances of "file descriptor leaks" or an over consumption of file descriptors